-For all languages of the learned grammars (the balanced parenthesis, $1^{n}0^{n}$ and palindrome grammars), the size of the positive and negative string training set was less than 512.
+For all languages of the learned grammars (the balanced parenthesis, $1^n0^n$ and palindrome grammars), the size of the positive and negative string training set was less than 512.
 The number of epochs required for successful training was approximately 100 and usually less than 1000.
 The trained NNPDA exhibited very good generalization capabilities and were able to correctly classify large sets (usually millions) of unseen strings.
 Its performance appears to be much better than other connectionst stack models used to learn simple context-free grammars.

 We devised an algorithm for extracting a discrete pushdown automaton (PDA) from the trained NNPDA.
 For all the grammars used in training, correct PDAs were extracted (For all languages the strings were generated by "known" PDAs).
-The advantage of this quantization process is that the extracted PDA was often able to outperform the trained NNPDA in correctly classifying any unseen strings (similar results were shown for FSA extracted from trained NNFSA [Giles92a, Omlin96b]).
-However, the extracted PDAs could be quite complex and not necessarily a simple PDA.
+The advantage of this quantization process is that the extracted PDA was often able to outperform the trained NNPDA in correctly classifying any unseen strings (similar results were shown for FSA extracted from trained NNF-SA [Giles92a, Omlin92]).
+However, the extracted PDAs could be quite complex and not necessarily the simple PDA expected.

 There are many open issues.
-We only demonstrated the principle of simultaneously training a recurrent neural network coupled to an external stack memory.
+We only demonstrated the principle osimultaneously training a recurrent neural network coupled to an external stack memory.
 It is not evident that this method will scale or this is an efficient way to learn context free grammars.
-What is the required accuracy of the analog stack?
+There needs to be further work on the required accuracy of the analog stack.
 The additional knowledge required to learn the palindrome grammar shows that the intelligent use of topology, such as order of connection weights, and a priori knowledge, such as supervising the control of the stack, significantly effects successful training and testing.
 Because of the number of variables, the training results were illustrative not exhaustive or complete.
 What was interesting is that such good results were obtained!
 Another question is how this architecture scales.
 One would expect that because of the additional states offered by the stack, that it would scale better that a stack-less recurrent network.
 However, this remains to be determined.